Why isn’t Slack in the Gartner Magic Quadrant for UC?

 Enterprise messaging players not in the UC 2018 Magic Quadrant:

 Unified Communications, by definition from Gartner, cannot include Slack today simply because Slack does not offer on-premises services, even for Slack Enterprise Grid customers.
-Gartner’s persistence of labelling the on-premises side of Unified Communications could lead a collaboration buyer to add additional UC services which might have a competing messaging component.
+Gartner’s persistence of labeling the on-premises side of Unified Communications could lead a collaboration buyer to add additional UC services which might have a competing messaging component.
 Additionally, Slack does not meet the VoIP requirements for UC telephony.

 Today, there is no Magic Quadrant specifically for enterprise collaboration tools.
 What Gartner does provide is Peer Insights for Social Software in the Workplace.
 Terminology could still be confusing for the collaboration buyer here as Slack (and many other included in this list) do not identify as social software but instead as “collaboration, messaging and team chat apps.”
 Slack, who now aims to be seen not as a “chat app,” but as a “collaboration hub,” still scores highest for the vendors with reviews averaging 4.5 out of 5.

 Gartner has also provided a SWOT analysis of Slack in the worldwide market.
 Here, Gartner recognizes Slack’s influence on creating the workstream collaboration market (WSC).
-Slack owns the largest share of the WSC market due to constant addition of new features and capabilities.
+Slack owns the largest share of the WSC market due to the constant addition of new features and capabilities.

 In it’s SWOT, Gartner points out Slack’s weaknesses, highlighting it’s US-only data centers, a major concern for enterprises in EMEA and APAC.
 Gartner also mentions the lack of enterprise go-to-market strategy.
 Slack seems to be adopted without the use of a huge sales and marketing push, which doesn’t quite fit Gartner’s blueprint.